Lately I’ve been listening to Blake Mills’ second album, Heigh Ho (released September 2014), on heavy rotation.

 Eric Clapton heard the slide guitar part Mills contributed to Natalie Maines’ cover of The Beach Boys’ “God Only Knows.”

-He searched out the player and when he discovered it was Mill he invited him to play at his annual Crossroads benefit concert.
+He searched out the player and when he discovered it was Mills he invited him to play at his annual Crossroads benefit concert.
 Later, in a Rolling Stone interview with David Fricke, Clapton called Mills “the last guitarist I heard that I thought was phenomenal.”

 That’s a pretty high compliment.